-- 1. Navigate to a project's Overview page.

-- 2. Click Open Workbench.

-- 3. Use Select Engine Kernel to choose your language.

-- 4. Use Select Engine Profile to select the number of CPU cores and memory.

-- 5. Click Launch Session.
+- 1. Use Select Engine Kernel to choose the programming language that your project uses. - 2.
+Use Select Engine Profile to select the number of CPU cores and memory to be used. - 3.
+Click Launch Session.

-The command prompt at the bottom right of your browser window turns green when the engine is ready.
+The command prompt at the bottom right of your browser window will turn green when the engine is ready.
 Sessions typically take between 10 and 20 seconds to start.

-Execute Code
+Execute Project Code

-You can enter and execute code at the command prompt or the editor.
-The editor is best for code you want to keep, while the command prompt is best for quick interactive exploration.
+You can enter and execute code using either the editor or the command prompt.
+The editor is best used for code you want to keep, while the command prompt is best for quick interactive exploration.